Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The program itself costs right around $500.
 With that, you get 18 months of direct access to all of Kranse’s tools, lessons and materials so you can prepare not just for the PSAT, but for the SAT when the time comes as well.
 They offer a 7-day Cram Guarantee, which is a money-back guarantee if you don’t like the program after seven days.

-The program is cheaper than Kaplan’s course options, and less expensive than the top-tier PrepScholar package, but it is more expensive than the PrepScholar base package.
 We believe that as a mid-range package from a pricing standpoint, this program has a great deal to offer in terms of its promise for success.
 It boasts a solid track record as an option for those looking for a comprehensive, strategy-based test prep resource.

 The four programs above are some of the best resources available for boosting your score and success on the PSAT.
 This exam is not only vital for improving your scores on the SAT, and thus getting accepted into your chosen college, but it can also potentially help fund your college career through the National Merit Scholarship Fund.